Volunteer Programs in Spain

 Spain is ideal for those interested in environmental and marine conservation projects.
 Spanish beaches experience heavy damage due to tourism.
 You could find yourself volunteering at a working farm created to demonstrate sustainable ecological development in Ibiza, assisting at a dolphin and whale research project in the Strait of Gibraltar, or monitoring the state of the coastal fauna at Creus Cape.

-Environmental conservation is more than just beach cleaning; it goes hand in hand with research (such as sea based surveys as well as data entry back on land) and education.
+Environmental conservation is more than just beach cleaning; it goes hand in hand with research (such as sea-based surveys as well as data entry back on land) and education.
 If you have previous experience, either in environmental work or as a teaching assistant, highlight that in your application.
 These skills aren’t required but will make you stand out from the other volunteers.

 The best place to volunteer will depend on what kind of volunteer work you want to do.
 For youth and community development, the less privileged areas of big cities are ideal.
 If you’re interested in marine and environmental conservation, head to the coast or one of the islands.
+If you volunteer abroad in Spain with an established program, they should have a support system, including advisors, so make sure to utilize it.

 Before I sign up, what should I ask my program provider?